 Today, though, those lava flows seem something of a boon.
 Tragedy is not the first thing you think of when you see Santorini (the name comes from a medieval corruption of Saint Irene, its patron).
 Looking down across the 300-metre-deep caldera, the cauldron-like formation created by the vast pyroclastic flow, what strikes you is the exquisiteness of it all; the terrace in front of my hotel room has a view that Odysseus might have admired.

-Room keys have letters rather than numbers The Iconic hotel, in the up-scale village of Imerovigli, has been entirely carved out of a cave.
+The Iconic hotel, in the up-scale village of Imerovigli, has been entirely carved out of a cave.
 The rooms, each assigned a Greek letter instead of a number, are cut into the cliffs.
 The effect is a hotel on about a dozen levels, each room a fraction higher than last, so you feel like they are unfurling into the sea.
 It can get a little difficult to navigate, but as one of the unfailingly-friendly staff says, “it adds to the adventure”.

 The hotel has all the usual boutique amenities – the Aesop toiletries, the Coco-Mat beds, reliable Wi-Fi and wireless stereos, showers as big as London flats – but its real draw is the sheer head-lolling beauty of the surrounding.